YongoDavid/DEMO-2024-SEPTEMBER/README.md

 still working on my instagram project and i an still trying to figure out how to make the login and signup work.

 SEP-18
+New day , new grind.
+Anther night dose in progress.